Science and technology in Israel: Military engineering

 Notable technology includes the Uzi submachine gun, introduced in 1954, the country's main battle tank, the Merkava, and the jointly designed Israeli and U.S. Arrow missile, one of the world's only operational, advanced anti-ballistic missile systems.
 The Iron Dome mobile air defense system developed by Rafael Advanced Defense Systems is designed to intercept short-range rockets and artillery shells.
 The system was created as a defensive countermeasure to the rocket threat against Israel's civilian population on its northern and southern borders, and was declared operational and initially deployed in the first quarter of 2011.
 It is designed to intercept very short-range threats up to 70 kilometers in all-weather situations.
 On April 7, 2011, the system successfully intercepted a Grad rocket launched from Gaza, marking the first time in history a short-range rocket was ever intercepted.

 Israel has also developed a network of reconnaissance satellites.
 The Ofeq (lit.
 Horizon) series (Ofeq 1 – Ofeq 7) were launched between 1988 and 2007.
 The satellites were carried by Shavit rockets launched from Palmachim Airbase.
 Both the satellites and the launchers were designed and manufactured by Israel Aerospace Industries (IAI), with Elbit Systems' El-Op division supplying the optical payload.

 Israel also has the first all-around operational active defense system for tanks named Trophy, successfully intercepting anti tank missiles fired at Merkava tanks.

+Israeli defense technology firm Kela Technologies is reducing cloud computing expenses for tracking companies through the acquisition of the artificial intelligence startup Pelanor, which specializes in the automatic identification of overhead costs.
+Kela re-emerged in March 2025 with the objective of providing Western militaries with a software platform aimed at promoting the adoption and integration of commercial technologies, including tablets, sensors, and radars, into current military systems.